ocadotechnology/bbq/README.md

 There's 10,000 [copy jobs per project per day limit](https://cloud.google.com/bigquery/quotas#copy_jobs), which you may hit during the restoration.
 This limit can be increased by Google Support.

-Please remember that partitions from partitioned tables are stored as single tables.
-So if you want to restore dataset, where there was 10 tables with 500 partitions, this results in creating 5000 copy jobs, which is half of total daily quota.
+Note that partitions are represented as individual tables in backup storage.
+If you try to restore dataset with 10 tables with 500 partitions each, it will require 5000 copy jobs which is half of your daily quota.
 ## Retention process

 Every day retention process scans all backups to find and delete backups matching specific criteria within given source table/partition: